 The identification of named entities in visual modality of memes is a potential future area of research, as this would enable drawing on complex stores of knowledge (e.g., knowledge graphs) for deeper cross-modal understanding when disentangling persuasion techniques.
 We further suggest that there is promise in generating more high quality, multilingual data for persuasion techniques across languages based on our experiments with augmented data, particularly for low-resource languages.
-Although we augmented the task data to cover more languages using direct translation, a limitation in this method is the inability to change the visual modality and our highest performing model therefore relied more on the NLP stream.
+Although we augmented the task data to cover more languages using direct translation, a limitation in this method is the inability to change the visual modality.

 We also note there is a cultural element to memes not considered in current research.
 We identified that North Macedonian memes were visually different from other memes; the different cultural perspectives and practices in developing memes is under-researched, with only limited studies investigating global meme practices (Nissenbaum and Shifman, 2018).
-As well as additional varied training data, a better understanding of cultural meme production could contribute to defining the most appropriate approach for zero-shot multilingual meme tasks.
+As well varied training data, a better understanding of cultural meme production could contribute to defining the most appropriate approach for zero-shot multilingual meme tasks.